membrane/api-gateway/com.predic8.membrane.core/examples/router/validation/schematron/README.txt

 Schematron Validation

-For this example to run you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.
+To run this example you should install Curl from http://curl.haxx.se/download.html , if you have not done so already.

 Execute the following steps:

-1. Go to examples/validation/schematron and start "router.bat".
+1. Go to examples/validation/schematron .

+2. Start "router.bat" or "router.sh"

-2. Look at car-schematron.xml and compare the schema to car.xml and invalid-car.xml .
+3. Look at car-schematron.xml and compare the schema to car.xml and invalid-car.xml .

-3. Run "curl -d @car.xml http://localhost:2000/" from the command line.
+4. Run "curl -d @car.xml http://localhost:2000/" from the command line.
 Observe that you get a successful response.

-4. Run "curl -d @invalid-car.xml http://localhost:2000/".
+5. Run "curl -d @invalid-car.xml http://localhost:2000/".
 Observe that you get a validation error response.